-There's no perfect plan to help people with rheumatoid arthritis (RA) feel better, but eating a variety of healthy foods is good for your overall well-being and weight.
-You might try the Mediterranean diet, which features fish, whole grains, fruits, and vegetables that can lower inflammation.
+There's no perfect meal plan to help you feel better if you've got RA, but go for a variety of nutritious foods.
+It's good for your overall well-being and weight.
+You might try the Mediterranean diet, which features fish, whole grains, and fruits and veggies that can lower the inflammation caused by your disease.

-The omega-3 fatty acids found in salmon, tuna, trout, and other cold-water fish can fight inflammation, so they're good for people with RA.
-Omega-3s in fish and fish oil help ease aching joints and morning stiffness.
+Omega-3 fatty acids in salmon, tuna, trout, and other cold-water fish can fight inflammation, which helps aching joints and morning stiffness.
 Eat about two 3-ounce servings of fish each week.

-If fish isn't your thing, omega-3 supplements may ease morning stiffness.
-They could even help you cut back on anti-inflammatory medicines.
+If fish isn't your thing, omega-3 supplements might be an option for you.
+They could even help you cut back on anti-inflammatory medication.
 Borage seed oil may also relieve pain along with your RA meds.
-Always talk to your doctor about any supplements you take.
+Just make sure you always tell your doctor before you take any supplements.

-Saturated fats -- those found in butter and red meat, for examples -- are linked with inflammation.
-So, limit those and get your fats from healthier choices, like nuts and avocados.
+Saturated fats, which are in foods like butter and red meat, are linked with inflammation.
+Limit those and get your fats from healthier choices, like nuts and avocados.
 Instead of butter, try olive oil, which may lower pain and inflammation.

 Fiber is good for your digestion, and it can also ease your inflammation.
 Look for breads, crackers, and cereals that list "whole grain" or "whole wheat" as part of the first ingredient.

 Most of them are full of antioxidants, which boost your immune system and may fight inflammation.
-Antioxidant-rich fruits include prunes, raisins, and berries.
-Best veggies include kale, spinach, and Brussels sprouts.
-Don't forget fresh, leafy greens.
-They're a great source of both fiber and folic acid.
+Try fruits like prunes, raisins, and berries.
+Go for veggies like kale, spinach, and Brussels sprouts.
+And don't forget fresh, leafy greens.
+They're a great source of fiber and folic acid.
 If you take methotrexate, folic acid can help ease some of the drug's side effects.

 They're another tasty way for you to get fiber and protein.
 Fiber can ease inflammation caused by your RA, and protein can help keep the muscles that support your joints strong.
 Beans are an excellent, meat-free source of protein.
 Enjoy them in chili, as a side dish, or whipped into a healthy dip like hummus.

-Spices like turmeric and ginger may ease inflammation.
+Try turmeric and ginger to help ease your inflammation.
 You can add them when you're cooking.
-If you're taking blood thinners, talk to your doctor first.
+If you take blood thinner medication, talk to your doctor first.
 The spices may make bleeding more likely.

-Green tea may ease inflammation and joint damage from rheumatoid arthritis.
-Plus, tea -- green, black, white, and oolong -- is filled with antioxidants that boost your immune system, called polyphenols.
-You'll still need your medication, but tea is a good drink choice.
+It may lessen inflammation and joint damage from rheumatoid arthritis.
+And tea -- whether it's green, black, white, or oolong -- has antioxidants called polyphenols that boost your immune system.